esl4m/wordcloud_app/README.md

 # App Engine Word Cloud

+-- Code challenge for a company --
+-- Not under development --

 Python app engine web based application.
 This application is for analyzing custom url like (https://en.wikipedia.org/wiki/Main_Page) and counts the frequency of use of each word on that page.
 Application uses : tornado, torndb